Token architecture

 Ownership and authorship

-Given the similarities in scale and product complexity, I used Intuit’s CTI model as a foundational reference and arranged working sessions with Intuit’s design system leadership to better understand their decisions, tradeoffs, and long-term maintenance approach.
+Given the similarities in scale and product variety, I used the CTI model as a starting reference and pressure-tested decisions through working sessions with system stakeholders (design and engineering).

-I defined Alchemy’s taxonomy and naming conventions, created the master token spreadsheet the team aligned around, and implemented the resulting variables directly into the Figma libraries—establishing a shared foundation for both design and engineering.
+I produced the canonical token map the team aligned around and implemented the resulting variables directly into the design libraries, establishing a shared foundation across design and code.

 Design principles